runonbitcoin/walleteering/guide/03-owner.md

     const run = new Run({ wallet: myWallet })

-To get started, paste the following into your `MyWallet` class in `my-wallet.js`:
+To get started, paste the following placeholder code into your `MyWallet` class in `my-wallet.js`:

     owner() {
         // >>>>>>>>>>>>>>>>>>>>>>>>>>>>